Aircon Leaking Water in Singapore? Here's Why and How We Fix It

 How to recognise installation-related leaks:

 Our fix: We inspect the installation for gradient issues, loose connections, and improper levelling.
 Corrections may involve repositioning the drain pipe, securing connections, relevelling the indoor unit, or adding insulation to piping.
+We handle all major brands including Daikin, Mitsubishi, and Panasonic wall-mounted and ceiling cassette units.
 If the installation was done by another company, we can still rectify the issues.

 The drain pan sits beneath the evaporator coil and collects all condensate water before channelling it to the drain pipe.
 Over many years of use, the drain pan can crack due to thermal stress (repeated expansion and contraction as the unit heats up and cools down).
 A cracked pan allows water to bypass the drain pipe and leak directly from the unit.